This post is intended to be used in my master course CC-MEI-2021 as a Hands-on 2

 Task 1.5: On your browser, create a new notebook.

-You can create a new iPython notebook by simply clicking on the new button in the top.
+You can create a new iPython notebook by simply clicking on the new button at the top.
 The interface shows In[*] for inputs and Out[*] for output.
 You can execute a code by pressing “Shift + Enter” or “ALT + Enter”, if you want to insert an additional row after.

 Run the following code: